History & Founder

 The Center began as a Los Angeles project, but as word of alumni successes spread, demand rapidly expanded.
 Soon organizations from throughout the United States were asking to host the training in their own communities.
 By 1975, The Grantsmanship Center was conducting more than 100 workshops a year across the country.

 Since it was first offered in 1972, the original Grantsmanship Training Program has been continually updated and remains the standard in the field.
-And now, the Center offers five additional training programs: Essential Grant Skills, Competing for Federal Grants, Grant Management Essentials, the Research Proposal Workshop, and Social Enterprise for Nonprofits.
+Today the Center offers six additional training programs: Essential Grant Skills, Competing for Federal Grants, Grant Management Essentials, Designing Programs to Achieve Results, Social Enterprise for Nonprofits, and Research Proposal Workshop.
+View our archive of past trainings.

 Throughout its history, The Grantsmanship Center has provided valuable publications for grantseekers.
 The Center’s Program Planning & Proposal Writing model, published in 1973, has been adopted by foundations, government agencies, and nonprofits throughout the world.
 It is the enduring standard in the field and the basis for most other training and writing on this subject.
 With over a million copies in print, it is the most widely read publication in nonprofit history.